xen-troops/meta-xt-prod-devel-rpi5/README.md

 	xu create linux_pv_domu
 	xu console <domain id>
 ```
-To exit console use `Ctrl-']'`
+To exit the console, use `Ctrl-']'`

-To switch between control domain and driver domain consoles please press
+To switch between the control domain and driver domain consoles, please press
 "Ctrl + a" 3 times.

-**NOTE**: If you use the console which have "Ctrl + a" as the command
+**NOTE**: If you use a console program, which have "Ctrl + a" as a command
-key (for example, minicom), you need to press 6 times instead of 3.
+key (such as, minicom), you need to press 6 times instead of 3.

-Current domains id can be get by using command:
+Current domains IDs could be get by running the following command:
 ```
 	xu list
 ```

-That will list all the domains that started from the control domain console.
+This will list all the domains that were started from the control domain console.
-For example, output can be like this:
+For example, the output might look like this:
 ```
 uart:~$ xu list
 Name                                        ID   Mem VCPUs      State   Time(s)